Situation in Sudan highly volatile; our focus is to take every Indian out of harm's way: FS Kwatra | Law-Order

 Briefing reporters on the ongoing evacuation mission 'Operation Kaveri', Kwatra said approximately 1,700 to 2,000 Indian nationals were moved out of the conflict zones and they included the citizens already evacuated out of Sudan as well as those who are on their way to Port Sudan from capital city Khartoum.

+On Thursday, another batch of 246 Indian evacuees arrived in Mumbai in a C17 Globemaster aircraft of the Indian Air Force, a day after 360 citizens reached New Delhi in a commercial plane.
+The total number of Indians brought back home now stands at 606.

+''Another #OperationKaveri flight comes to Mumbai.
+246 more Indians come back to the motherland,'' External Affairs Minister S Jaishankar tweeted.

-The foreign secretary said India has been in touch with the two warring factions in Sudan and other stakeholders and has been able to evacuate its citizens following a positive response from the concerned sides as they understand that New Delhi stands for a very strong development partnership with Khartoum.
+In his media briefing, foreign secretary Kwatra said India has been in touch with the two warring factions in Sudan and other stakeholders and has been able to evacuate its citizens following a positive response from the concerned sides as they understand that New Delhi stands for a very strong development partnership with Khartoum.

 ''The situation on the ground is very complex, highly volatile and unpredictable.
 We have been in touch with both SAF (Sudanese Armed Forces) and RSF (Rapid Support Forces).
 Our relations have been good.
 We are in touch with all sides to get the Indians from conflict zones to safe areas and then to Port Sudan,'' Kwatra said.